gbdev/gb-asm-tutorial/src/part1/palettes.md

 	<figcaption>If you got it right, it should look like this!</figcaption>
 </figure>

-If you go to the Tile Viewer and uncheck the "show paletted" checkbox, you will notice that the tile data stays the same regardless of how the palette is modified!
+If you go to the Tile Viewer and change "Palette" to "Gray", you will notice that the tile data stays the same regardless of how the palette is modified!
 This is an advantage of using palettes: fading the screen in and out is very cheap, just modifying a single byte, instead of having to update every single on-screen pixel.

 Got all that?